 December

-In partnership with PoopPower, the City is Committed to keeping dog waste out of landfill with an EfW incineration process.
+The City of Pickering is committed to keeping dog waste out of landfill with an EfW incineration process.
 Landfill space saved per tonne of waste burned at EfW = 0.8m3.

 Disclaimer: